C. Scott Green

-C. Scott Green (born c.
+Cumer Scott Green (born c.
 1962) is an American businessman and academic administrator serving as the 19th president of the University of Idaho (U of I) in Moscow, Idaho.
 Green took office on July 1, 2019, and has been characterized as a "non-traditional" choice for the role, as he has neither a doctorate nor a background in higher education.
 He taught finance at Hofstra University as an adjunct instructor in 2003 and 2004 but considers serving as the U of I president his first job in higher education.
-Within the first four years as president at the U of I, Green collaborated with faculty, staff, students, alumni, and other stakeholders to see the institution through crises, including financial deficits, the COVID-19 pandemic, and the loss of four students in a capital crime.
-Green went on to lead the U of I in receiving R1 research designation in the 2025 Carnegie Classification of Institutions of Higher Education and in seeing record enrollments at the U of I for eight continuous semesters when student populations at many other rural universities in the nation were on the decline.
+Within the first four years as president at the U of I, Green collaborated with faculty, staff, students, alumni, and other stakeholders to see the institution through crises, including financial deficits, the COVID-19 pandemic, and the 2022 murders of four students.
+Green went on to lead the U of I to the largest not-for-profit fundraising campaign in state history ($540 million) and in receiving R1 research designation in the 2025 Carnegie Classification of Institutions of Higher Education and in seeing record enrollments at the U of I for ten continuous semesters when student populations at many other rural universities in the nation were on the decline.

 Early life and education

 Born in Moscow, Idaho, Green and his family lived with his paternal grandparents, Dr. Leon and Gwen Green, while his father attended the U of I College of Law.
 His grandfather served as professor and head of the physical education department and athletic director at the U of I. When Green's father graduated from the U of I in 1969, the family moved to Boise, Idaho.

 Green graduated from Boise High School in 1980 and returned to Moscow that fall to attend the U of I as a third-generation Vandal.
 He was a member of Kappa Sigma fraternity and served as student body president.
-He received Kappa Sigma Scholarship Leadership Awards in 1983 and 1984 and the Frank W. Childs IV Memorial Award for outstanding service to the U of I in 1984.
+He received the Kappa Sigma Scholarship Leadership Awards in 1983 and 1984 and the Frank W. Childs IV Memorial Award for outstanding service to the U of I in 1984.
 He earned a bachelor's degree in accounting in 1984 from the U of I and a Masters in Business Administration from Harvard Business School in 1989.